2D & 3D VAULT SCAN

 Fast and easy installation

-The compact iSilo solution, consisting of a single scanning radar (iSDR-P) and a combined processing and connectivity unit (iRPU-F) provides a complete surface model of the inventory.
+The compact iSilo solution, consisting of a single scanning 3D radar (iSDR-P) and a combined processing and connectivity unit (iRPU-F), provides a complete surface model of the silo.

-Knowing the capacity and deriving the current fill level significantly improves loading and unloading and truck dispatch.
-The results are significantly reduced cue times and more customer deliveries per day.
-Especially one factor improves the overall dispatch process, as a loading truck does not have to wait any more until a unloading truck finished his work.
-So the system now allows simultaneous loading and discharging of the silo.
+By knowing the capacity and deriving the current fill level, loading, unloading and truck dispatch times are significantly improved.
+The result is significantly reduced cueing times and more customer deliveries per day.
+One factor in particular improves the overall dispatch process, as a loading truck no longer has to wait for an unloading truck to finish its work.
+The system now allows the silo to be loaded and unloaded simultaneously.

 Aluminum Plant